CiyoMa/ciyoma.github.io/index.md

     * A web crawler and a mini search engine [CS6200-Northeastern](http://www.ccs.neu.edu/course/cs6200s14/)

 #### Notice
 Due to the policy of not distributing project solutions on the internet, my course project solutions are private project on Github.
-If you wanna see some my code samples, feel free to send me an email(ciyo.ma@gmail.com). :D
+If you wanna see some my code samples, feel free to send me an email (ciyo.ma@gmail.com). :D

 ![Me](/image/me.jpg)

 <ul class="posts">
-    <li><span>{% DateTime.now.to_date %}</span></li>
+    <li><span>{%= DateTime.now.to_date %}</span></li>
 </ul>